Data destruction in 32 seconds – my 6 top tips for data backup

 Backing up your data is one of the most important things you can do every single day in your business.

 Earthquakes – big ones – we know could strike at anytime and anywhere in this country, and fires and floods can take less than a minute to cause maximum damage.
-In a more likely scenario you’ll spill coffee over your laptop or be hit with a ransomware virus like crypto-locker.
-Any of these situations could see your business suffer if your backups aren’t in order.
+In a more likely scenario you’ll face a cyberattack, ransomware incident, or hardware failure.
+Cyber threats have become increasingly sophisticated, and any of these situations could see your business suffer if your backups aren’t in order.

 1. Put someone in charge of data backup and recovery

-Similar to having a fire warden or someone responsible for keeping insurance policies are up to date – a business needs to make sure someone is accountable for data backup and recovery.
+Similar to having a fire warden or someone responsible for keeping insurance policies up to date – a business needs to make sure someone is accountable for data backup and recovery.
 Likely this is the person who takes care of your IT.
 Also consider if this person is suddenly unavailable – who’s next in line?
+With hybrid and remote work now common, it’s even more critical to have clear accountability and documented procedures.

 2. Prepare for the worst